 - Information related to medical devices

-- Any application or computer-generated software that is responsible for ensuring the quality of life scenes translation.
+- Any application or computer-generated software responsible for ensuring the quality of life scenes translation

-Professional translators have to abide by the guidelines they are prevalent in the market.
+Professional translators must abide by the guidelines prevalent in the market.
 Because even if the text is grammatically correct, non-compliance with the standard rules will deem the text invalid.
-Therefore, ensuring that your professional translators have a deep understanding of the target market that he or she is translating for.
+Therefore, ensure that your professional translators deeply understand the target market they are translating for.

-Moreover, it is important that source material is accurate and free from errors.
+Moreover, the source material must be accurate and free from errors.
 If the linguists are given accurate information, the turnaround time would also be significantly less.

-There are some sections of the life sciences industry that cannot function without abiding by the rules provided.
+Some sections of the life sciences industry cannot function without abiding by the rules provided.
 Many of the documents are confined by their specialized formats.
 Hence, even if you try to tweak the material here and there, it ultimately won’t be processed.

-In the life sciences industry, documents are trained according to their relative requirements.
-And agencies that follow the strict requirements are the ones that deliver the most quality-centric products.
+In the life sciences industry, documents are trained according to their requirements.
+And agencies that follow strict requirements are the ones that deliver the most quality-centric products.

 No Place For Creativity

-One aspect that needs to be understood over here is that in technical translation or life scenes translations, one must refrain from free use of mind.
+One aspect that needs to be understood here is that in technical or life science translations, one must refrain from free use of the mind.
 Creativity has no place in this specific domain.
-Rather the entire focus should be given to making the details as precise as possible.
-Moreover, any sort of ambiguity and generality must be avoided at all costs.
+Hence, experts suggest that the focus should be on making the details as precise as possible.

-In order to ensure that the above-mentioned points are dealt with, the language service provider needs to be aware of them.
+To ensure that the points mentioned above are dealt with, the language service provider must be aware of them.
 Most of the agencies are not even aware of the limitations that they have to consider.
-Hence, make poor decisions during translation processes.
+Hence, make poor decisions during the translation process.

 3. Translation Memory

 This process can consume a lot of your time.
 However, if you wish to reduce this time, the best option is to establish your translation memory.
-The translation memory constitutes of creating a dictionary that contains all the relevant words and phrases that are mostly used in the life sciences sector.
-Hence, even if your task is very lengthy, the glossary will help you in translating documents in a short period of time.
+The translation memory consists of creating a dictionary containing all the relevant words and phrases most used in the life sciences sector.
+Hence, even if your task is very lengthy, the glossary will help you translate documents in a short period.

 Moreover, translation memory is not just restricted to certain keywords only.
-If linguists want suggestions pertaining to the context of the passage, the translation memory tools also suggest sentences that can help them figure out the contextual meanings of the passages.
+If linguists want suggestions about the passage’s context, the translation memory tools also suggest sentences that can help them figure out the contextual meanings of the passages.

-There is no doubt that life sciences translation caters to a particular segment of the medical industry.
-This niche requires certain specific methodologies that cannot be changed willingly.
+There is no doubt that life sciences translation caters to a particular medical industry segment.
+Medical translation requires certain specific methodologies that cannot change willingly.